Secular resonance: ν6 resonance

 A prominent example of a linear resonance is the ν6 secular resonance between asteroids and Saturn.
+This occurs when ν6 = g − g6 is zero, meaning that the perihelion of the asteroid moves slowly around the sun at the same rate as the perihelion of Saturn.
 Asteroids that approach Saturn have their eccentricity slowly increased until they become Mars-crossers, when they are usually ejected from the asteroid belt by a close encounter with Mars.
 The resonance forms the inner and "side" boundaries of the asteroid belt around 2 AU and at inclinations of about 20°.